overeem11/MapRAINLINK/README.md

 ```
 <img src="NetherlandsRadar.jpg" alt="drawing" width="500"/>

 Map made with Natural Earth.
-Free vector and raster map data copyright naturalearthdata.com.
+Free vector and raster map data &copy naturalearthdata.com.
 Note that this reproduces Figure 5 (right) from https://doi.org/10.5194/amt-9-2425-2016 (but that was obtained with a different plotting package and different colors and classes).
 This map can be compared with the CML-based rainfall map given above for the same time interval.

 # Visualizing OPERA radar data
 MapRAINLINK can also visualize gridded OPERA radar data in HDF5-ODIM format.
 Then the file "CoordinatesHDF5ODIMWGS84.dat" is needed.
 It contains the coordinates of the center of radar grid cells with longitude (first column) and latitude (second column) in degrees (WGS84).
 More tools for working with OPERA radar data, and the derived climatological dataset EURADCLIM, can be found here: https://github.com/overeem11/EURADCLIM-tools.
-EURADCLIM is a dataset of 1-h and 24-h precipitation accumulations covering 78% of geographical Europe (https://doi.org/10.21944/7ypj-wn68 & https://doi.org/10.21944/1a54-gg96).
-The accompanying scientific article can be found here: https://doi.org/10.5194/essd-15-1441-2023.
+EURADCLIM is a dataset of 1-h and 24-h precipitation accumulations covering 78% of geographical Europe (https://doi.org/10.21944/ymrk-mr24 & https://doi.org/10.21944/kcd7-3y59; version 2 of the dataset).
+The accompanying scientific article can be found here: https://doi.org/10.5194/essd-15-1441-2023 (version 1 of the dataset).
 The EURADCLIM file "RAD_OPERA_24H_RAINFALL_ACCUMULATION_201305311400.h5" contains 24-h accumulations for one interval and can be used for testing.

 # Reference
-When referring to MapRAINLINK, please use:
+When referring to MapRAINLINK, please check Zenodo and use the citation with doi to the current version (on https://doi.org/10.5281/zenodo.7611398 you can search for the newest version).

-Aart Overeem.
-(2023).
-MapRAINLINK (v1.02).
-Zenodo. https://doi.org/10.5281/zenodo.7611398